-Is there any peer reviewed data evidence on dirty inbreeding, creepy incest, dysfunctional cousin marriages with the Amish in USA and do they marry/ breed with non Amish ?- Genetic effects ?
+Is there any peer reviewed data evidence on inbreeding, incest, cousin marriages with the Amish in USA and do they marry/ breed with non Amish ?- Genetic effects ?

 Yes, there is data and research regarding inbreeding, cousin marriages, incest, and marriage patterns among the Amish in the USA